-Artificial Sweeteners Aren’t So Sweet After All, Study Shows They Cause Obesity And Metabolic Disorders
+Artificial Sweeteners Aren’t So Sweet After All: Study Shows They Cause Obesity And Metabolic Disorders

-In past years, artificial sweeteners have become widely popular.
+Artificial sweeteners have become widely popular.
 And why not?
 They seemed like the perfect alternative to sugar, offering zero calories and supposedly helping people avoid diseases associated with the overconsumption of sugar.
 However, a new study by a team of researchers from the Medical College of Wisconsin paints a darker picture of the much-loved artificial sweetener.

 Today, artificial sweeteners are one of the most used food additives worldwide, according to Medical News Today.
 In particular, diet sodas are notorious for offering all the pleasures of soda without the guilt of consuming large amounts of sugar.